February 7, 2024Review Recipe

 - ½ tablespoon of Italian seasoning

-PRO TIP: In a hurry?
-Save on prep time by using frozen vegetables right from the freezer and follow the directions below!
+In a hurry?
+Save on prep time by using frozen vegetables right from the freezer, and follow the directions below!

 CHEESE: A sprinkle of parmesan cheese on top of the veggies before serving would be a tasty addition to your delicious vegetables.

-STEP ONE: In a large skillet on the stove top, over medium heat, add olive oil.
-When simmering, it’s ready for you to add in the vegetables.
+STEP ONE: In a large skillet on the stovetop, over medium heat, add the olive oil.
+When it starts to simmer, it’s ready for you to add in the vegetables.

-PRO TIP: Each vegetable has a different cooking time so you will need to add veggies at different points during cooking.
+Each vegetable has a different cooking time, so you will need to add veggies at different points during cooking.
 Vegetables with a longer cooking time first and those with a short cooking time right near the end.

-STEP THREE: Add zucchini, yellow squash, green onions and stir well.
-Allow to cook for 5 minutes, stirring often.
+STEP THREE: Add zucchini, yellow squash, and green onions and stir well.
+Allow veggies to cook for five minutes, stirring often.

-STEP FOUR: Next, add mushrooms, minced garlic, butter, salt, pepper, and Italian seasonings.
-Cook vegetable mixture for 5-7 minutes, stirring often.
+STEP FOUR: Next, add mushrooms, minced garlic, butter, salt, pepper, and Italian seasoning.
+Cook the vegetable mixture for five to seven minutes, stirring often.

 STEP FIVE: Serve this delicious side dish immediately.

-You can’t go wrong with this sautéed vegetable recipe.
-It’s so quick, easy, and is the perfect side dish for so many meals!
-Mix up your favorite fresh vegetables with just the right seasonings and you’ll have a you’ll have a homemade medley full of delicious flavor in no time.
+You can’t go wrong with this simple sautéed vegetables recipe.
+It’s so quick and is the perfect side dish for so many meals!
+Mix up your favorite fresh vegetables with just the right seasonings, and you’ll have a homemade medley full of delicious flavor in no time.

 The sky’s the limit for your choice of vegetables in this mix.
 Try bell peppers, snap peas, baby corn, and cauliflower.

-If you have leftovers from this sautéed vegetables recipe, you can store them in the fridge in an airtight container for 3 to 5 days.
+If you have leftovers from this sautéed vegetables recipe, you can store them in the fridge in an airtight container for three to five days.

 Simple Sauteed Vegetables

-- In a large skillet over medium heat add olive oil.
-When shimmering it’s ready to add vegetables.
+- In a large skillet over medium heat, add olive oil.
+When the oil is simmering it’s ready to add the vegetables.

-- Add carrots, asparagus, and red bell pepper to the skillet and cook for 6-8 minutes, stirring often.
+- Add carrots, asparagus, and red bell pepper to the skillet and cook for 6 to 8 minutes, stirring often.
 Don’t let the vegetables burn!
 Turn down the heat if they are cooking too quickly.

-- Add zucchini, yellow squash, green onions and stir well.
-Allow to cook for 5 minutes, stirring often.
+- Add zucchini, yellow squash, and green onions and stir well.
+Allow vegetables to cook for 5 minutes, stirring often.

-- Next add mushrooms, minced garlic, butter, salt, pepper, and italian seasoning.
-Cook vegetable mixture for 5-7 minutes stirring often.
+- Add mushrooms, minced garlic, butter, salt, pepper, and Italian seasoning.
+Cook the vegetable mixture for 5 to 7 minutes, stirring often.